We analyzed 1,500 interview reviews for Marks & Spencer from various job sites, social network groups and forums.

 Let's take a closer look at how you might respond to each of the three reasons for leaving your last job.

-You are looking for career advancement or a career change In your response you should be upfront, honest and as enthusiastic as you can be about the position.
+In your response you should be upfront, honest and as enthusiastic as you can be about the position.
 Consider using the Present-Past-Present method when giving this answer.
 Start with the Present by describing a career goal that is important to you.
-For instance your are data analyst applying for a data management position and you are ready for this move.
+For instance you are a data analyst applying for a data management position and you are ready for this move.
 Then go back to the Past to indicate that at your previous job, there were little or no promotional opportunities in your field.
-Then come back to the Present to indicate that you are ready to take on the manager role and know that you will do an outstanding job for the company
+Then come back to the Present and say that you are ready to take on the manager role and know that you will do an outstanding job for the company.

 Pro Tip